blondie7575/WeeGUI/Documentation.md

 For example, the call to create a view uses the zero page to pass a pointer (as specified in the API documentation):

-	lda #<addr			; 'Addr' is a 16-bit pointer we'd like to pass in sta PARAM0			; PARAMn are reserved zeropage locations lda #>addr
+	lda #<addr			; 'addr' is a 16-bit pointer we'd like to pass in sta PARAM0			; PARAMn are reserved zeropage locations lda #>addr
 	sta PARAM1
 	ldx #WGCreateView	; Now we can make our typical WeeGUI call jsr WeeGUI

+See the section *Callbacks*, below, for more information on how 16-bit values are passed in to WeeGUI.

 <br>

 Program Structure for WeeGUI
 ----------------------------

 Graphical user interfaces generally have a concept of a *run loop*.
-This is important because the program flow is driven by the user's actions, rather than command-line programs, which enforce flow with specific moments of waiting for input.
+This is important because the program flow is driven asynchronously by the user's actions.
+Compare this to command-line programs, which enforce flow with specific moments of being blocked waiting for input.
 Most GUI libraries impose this run loop structure on your program.
 WeeGUI does not.
 Rather, it provides tools for you to set up a run loop if you wish, or you may simply call into WeeGUI in whatever way is most useful for your program.
-However, for a proper structured GUI program design, you should build a run loop using the techniques described below.
+However, for a properly structured GUI program, you should build a run loop using the techniques described below.

 ###Assembly Language